Vote early and vote often

 Vote early and vote often is a generally tongue-in-cheek phrase used in relation to elections and the voting process.
 Though rarely considered a serious suggestion, the phrase theoretically encourages corrupt electoral activity, but is used mostly to suggest the occurrence of such corruption.

-The phrase had its origins in the United States in the mid-19th century, and had an early appearance in Britain when a newspaper reprinted correspondence from an American solicitor.
-The phrase, however, did not find widespread use until the early 1900s when it was used in relation to the activities of organized crime figures in Chicago.
+The phrase had its origins in the United States in the 1850s, and had an early appearance in 1859 Great Britain when a newspaper reprinted correspondence from an American solicitor.
+The phrase, however, did not find widespread use until the early 20th century, when it was used in relation to the activities of organized crime figures in Chicago.

 Meaning

 Vote early

 This portion of the phrase suggests a person should arrive to vote early in the day.
 Most democratic electoral processes involve polling booths, which are open for a mandated period of time.
 Voting early would suggest a particular enthusiasm for voting not necessarily shared by other electors.

 At the time the phrase was coined, this portion of the phrase is generally accepted to be a reference to voting early on polling day or early in the electoral process and not a reference to the formal process of early voting (which at the time of the phrase's coining did not exist).
 Before the introduction of the secret ballot in the latter half of the 19th century, open voting was the prevalent voting process.
 Under this system, returning officers frequently tallied votes as they were cast.
 Typically, it was neither illegal nor frowned on to report these results while the vote was in progress, and in any event few returning officers had either the ability or the inclination to suppress such reports.
 In such an environment, a candidate could provide a significant disincentive to vote against him by recording a seemingly insurmountable lead as early in the poll as possible, since at least some supporters of his opponents would presumably have not wanted to attract the ire of a powerful politician in support of a lost cause.